-A letter prepared by outside counsel states that the City of Hoboken should consider repealing their stringent pay-to-play rules in favor of the statewide regulations since the law currently is unenforceable and therefore not helpful in preventing corruption.
+A letter prepared by outside counsel states that the City of Hoboken should consider repealing their stringent pay-to-play rules in favor of the statewide regulations since the current law is unenforceable and therefore not helpful in preventing corruption.

-“Hoboken’s limit set forth in §20D lowers the permissible contribution of a union by $2,100.00 for an individual candidate and does not contain any statement or explanation within the ordinance as to the relationship between this amount and the legitimate governmental interest,” Raymond Hamlin, of Paterson law firm Hunt, Hamlin & Ridley, wrote in a September 3rd letter to Corporation Counsel Brian Aloia.
+“Hoboken’s limit set forth in §20D lowers the permissible contribution of a union by $2,100.00 for an individual candidate and does not contain any statement or explanation within the ordinance as to the relationship between this amount and the legitimate governmental interest,” Raymond Hamlin, of the Paterson law firm Hunt, Hamlin & Ridley, wrote in a September 3rd letter to Corporation Counsel Brian Aloia.

 “Further, it is being alleged by entities within Hoboken that this limit is prohibiting them from effectively advocating for their interests.
 I opine that this extreme decrease in the permissible contribution amount has a strong possibility of being found as unconstitutionally low if challenged in that it prevents candidates and political committees from amassing the resources necessary for effective advocacy … ”

 Hamlin explains that his law office began reviewing Hoboken’s pay-to-play ordinance after Hoboken Municipal Supervisors Association President Joel Mestre alleged that the local legislation is unconstitutional since the maximum contribution limits prevent the union from being able to advocate effectively.

 However, adding further confusion to the matter is that in an email forwarded to HCV on Tuesday, Mestre wrote to the city council on August 1st that he would like to rescind his July 24th letter, specifically requesting for “no action to be taken at this time.”

 Under state guidelines, the maximum contribution a union can make to an individual candidate is $2,600, while the most they can donate to a political group or entity is $7,200.